Andy Rubin’s next Essential product could be the successor to Google Glass

 The glasses themselves look quite similar to Snapchat Spectacles, which went on sale in Europe today.

-Naturally, there’s a camera mobile built in, which would seemingly allow photos and videos to be taken as well as track eye movement.
+Naturally, there’s a camera module built in, which would seemingly allow photos and videos to be taken as well as track eye movement.

 The glasses would, of course require an translucent display in one or both eyes to display augmented content.